 - Add an image from external file or web

 - Add and format tables

-- Add XY Scaler, asterisk brackets, date/time stamp, and project path
+- Add XY Scaler, asterisk brackets with different shapes, date/time stamp, and project path

 Editing the Objects

 - Align objects with each other or with graph layers